4zida/4zcookbook/README.md

 ## Submission 🎯

-1. Push your changes to your forked repository
+Push your changes to your forked repository and that's it!
-2. Create a Pull Request from your fork back to the original repository
-   - Use your name as the PR title (e.g. "Petar Petrovic - 4Zida")

-That's it!
 Pick the tasks you want to tackle first and show us your best work.
 Good luck! 🚀